Why this site exists

 How we choose what to recommend

 We start with the real problem, not the flashiest feature list.
-Then we look at ease of use, value, reliability, and whether the company treats older customers with basic respect.
+Then we look at setup, ease of use, reliability, ongoing costs, return policies, support, and whether the company treats older customers with basic respect.

 We pay attention to negative reviews, hidden fees, setup friction, and the little annoyances that make a product end up abandoned in a drawer.